Bad Boy (Red Velvet song): Commercial performance

 In South Korea, "Bad Boy" debuted and peaked at number two on the Gaon Digital Chart for two consecutive weeks.
 The song was Red Velvet's ninth top-ten, and subsequently their fourth number two entry on the chart.
-"Bad Boy" became the group's fourth chart topper on the component Gaon Download Chart for one week, as well as the group's third number two entry on the Billboard K-Pop Hot 100.
-The song finished as the second best-selling song on the February issue of the monthly Gaon Digital Chart, and eventually as the twenty-sixth best-selling song on the 2018's Year-end Gaon Digital Chart.
+"Bad Boy" became the group's third number two entry on the Billboard K-Pop Hot 100.
+The song finished as the second best-performing song on the February issue of the monthly Gaon Digital Chart, and eventually as the twenty-sixth best-performing song on the 2018's Year-end Gaon Digital Chart.
 In April 2020, "Bad Boy" was certified Platinum by the Korea Music Content Association (KMCA) for selling over 2,500,000 downloads, marking Red Velvet's third song to reach the milestone, following "Red Flavor" and "Russian Roulette", but the group's first to receive a KMCA certificate following the introduction of certificate system in 2018.

 The song also attained success for Red Velvet in North America, where it peaked at number two on Billboard's World Digital Songs chart, earning them their best sales week in the States to date, selling 4,000 downloads from January 26 to February 1.
 The song eventually became the group's best selling song in the US as of January 2020, having sold a total of 27,000 copies.
 Furthermore, "Bad Boy" was the group's first entry on the Canadian Hot 100, entering at number eighty-seven for one week, thus becoming the third female act, and subsequently the seventh overall K-pop artist to appear on the chart.
 The song was Red Velvet's third single to chart on the Japan Hot 100, peaking at number forty-nine for one week.